HenHus/Husmorph/README.md

 Once a model is created, you can try to predict landmarks in the '**Set landmarks on images**' - tab in the interface, and select the model that were created.
 Also remember to select the folder of images to predict landmarks on.

 **Make sure the images for prediction has the same resolution as the images used to train the model.**

+## Exporting

+As of now, it's possible to export the XML data to CSV format.
+Other export formats will be added in the future.